KherveFitting/KherveFitting/Readme.md

 ## License

-KherveFitting is distributed under the BSD-3 License.
-See the [LICENSE](LICENSE) file for more details.
+KherveFitting is distributed under the BSD-3 License allowing for broad use, modification, and distribu- tion.

 ## Contact